KlugerLab/LocalizedMarkerDetector/README.md

 - `demo_marrow.rds`: A demonstration file showcasing how to apply LMD on a mouse bone marrow dataset.
 - `mark_benchmark.rds`: Utilize this file to reproduce the benchmark results presented in our study, comparing LMD's performance against other methods.
 - `paper_figure.rds`: This file includes the necessary data to reproduce the figures in our publication.
+- `Module_description.xlsx`: This xlsx file provides detailed descriptions of gene modules identified by LMD, including module IDs, gene lists, associated cell types, and the top 5 most significantly enriched GO terms and pathways for each module.